 Tools become a gift that keeps on giving, year after year, every time the need for a hammer or screwdriver arises.
 And the beauty of this type of gift is that you can tailor it to meet your budget.
 For an extravagant gift, you can outfit a complete, basic kit, including a toolbox for storing and carrying the tools.
 Or you can scale this down by buying a few key tools.

 Perhaps the most basic and necessary of all tools, a hammer is a household necessity.
-A 16-ounce curved-claw hammer with a wooden handle is a good choice for the basic toolbox.
+A 16-ounce curved-claw hammer with a wooden or metal handle is a good choice for the basic toolbox.
 You can buy a good hammer for under $20.

 A good measuring tape is necessary for almost every type of home-repair job.
 For from $8 to $10, you can buy a 16- or 25-foot retractable tape measure.